blas-lapack-rs/openblas-src/README.md

 The `cache` feature allows the OpenBLAS build products to be reused between crates that have different `target` directories.
 This avoids rebuilding OpenBLAS unnecessarily.
-However, this also prevents `cargo clean` from removing the OpenBLAS build products.
+However, this also prevents `cargo clean` from working properly, since the aforementioned build products will not be removed by the command.

 ## Cross Compilation